roryschram/masters/README.md

     <img src="logo.jpg" alt="Logo" width="80" height="51">
   </a>

-<h3 align="center">Single Pulse Classification Radar Based on an OFDM Waveform</h3>
+<h3 align="center">Single pulse classification radar based on orthogonal frequency division multiplexing</h3>

   <p align="center">
-    This Github page outlines my masters project which started in April of 2024.
+    The following Github page outlines my masters project which started in April of 2024.
 This Github repo. contains all associated files which may have been used in the research process.
     <br />
     <a href="https://github.com/roryschram/masters"><strong>Explore the docs »</strong></a>
     <br />